 This is another one of my favorite Washington DC sights.
-If you visit Washington, DC, try to spend some time along the Tidal Basin.
-It is a 2-mile-long pond that was once attached to the Potomac River and regarded as the backdrop to some of DC’s best-loved sites.
-Every spring, the Tidal Basin bursts with color as cherry blossom trees (gifted to DC from Tokyo) bloom into cotton candy-colored tufts and attract hordes of visitors.
+If you visit Washington, DC, spend some time along the Tidal Basin.
+It is a 2-mile-long pond once attached to the Potomac River and regarded as the backdrop to some of DC’s best-loved sites.
+Every spring, the Tidal Basin bursts with color as cherry blossom trees (gifted to DC from Tokyo) bloom into cotton candy-colored tufts and attract visitors.
 You can follow the path around the basin, but many recent visitors recommended testing the waters in a paddleboat.

 8. Washington National Cathedral

-The Washington National Cathedral is designed in a gothic style; it is the 6th largest in the world.
+The Washington National Cathedral is designed in a Gothic style; it is the 6th largest in the world.
 The construction of this massive structure started in 1907 and was completed in 1990.
 It is surrounded by gardens, creating a lovely atmosphere for visitors.
-Take a stroll around the cathedral, peer at its high vaults and flying buttresses, or step inside to admire its intricate glass-stained windows.
+Stroll around the cathedral, peer at its high vaults and flying buttresses, or admire its intricate glass-stained windows.